Approved Publication Arrangement

-An Approved Publication Arrangement (APA) is an entity authorized under the MiFID II directive to publish trade reports on behalf of investment firms, fulfilling requirements outlined in Article (4)(1)(52) in the European Union.
+An Approved Publication Arrangement (APA) is an entity authorized under the MiFID II directive to publish trade reports on behalf of investment firms, fulfilling requirements outlined in Article (4)(1)(52) of the European Union.
 These reports contribute to increased transparency in over-the-counter (OTC) markets by disseminating both pre-trade quotes and post-trade transaction data.
 The MiFID II directive, which came into force in January 2018, mandates the use of APAs to enhance transparency in OTC markets.

 While the term APA technically refers to the organization itself, it is also commonly used to refer to the data they publish.

 History

 APAs, Approved Reporting Mechanisms and Consolidated Tape Providers were new categories of Data Reporting Services Providers (DRSPs) that were introduced as part of MiFID II in Europe in 2014 that had not existed under MiFID I.

 For the APA data it is distinguished into three asset classes: bonds, derivatives of all kind (interest rate/Credit/FX/Commodity/Equity), and Structured Finance.